 Some educational visits are especially for children with SEND.
-We plan to work in partnership with Tower Hamlets Parasports, which supports children with SEND to visit other schools to take part in sports for the disabled, when our pupils have reached the required age to participate.
+We work in partnership with Tower Hamlets Parasports which supports children with SEND to visit other schools to take part in sports for the disabled.
+This year they have included: sitting volleyball, canoeing and athletics.

 We also run after school and breakfast clubs.
 We try to ensure that these clubs are open to all children, including those with Educational Health Care Plans.
-However, occasionally we cannot meet the needs of a pupil, particularly if the child needs access to 1:1 support always to be safe, as we do not have access to additional funding for support outside of school hours.
-Club allocation is changed termly, and attendance is monitored to ensure that there is equality of access for all groups of children.
+However, occasionally we cannot meet the needs of a pupil, particularly if the child needs access to 1:1 support at all times in order to be safe, as we do not have access to additional funding for support outside of school hours.
+Club allocation is changed termly and attendance is monitored to ensure that there is equality of access for all groups of children.